belle2/basf2/mva/doc/index-01-mva.rst

 - ``mva/examples/orthogonal_discriminators`` – create orthongonal discriminators with ugBoost or adversary networks
 - ``mva/examples/<backend>`` – backend specific examples e.g. for tmva and tensorflow

-Promotion of new technologies
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another goal of the mva package is to promote new technologies like DeepLearning or Bayesian Hyper-parameter optimization.
-The examples already include these cases.
-I just mention here a few ongoing projects so people have a starting point where to look for previous work (probably there will be some thesis available by the time you reading this):

-- DeepFlavourTagger by Jochen Gemmler at KIT
-- Deep ContinuumSuppression by Dennis Weyland at KIT
-- Adversary Networks by Thomas Keck at KIT
-- Bayesian Hyper-parameter optimization for the Deep ContinuumSuppresion by Dennis Weyland at KIT

 Contributions
 -------------